 Herbs for vitamin C supplementation

 Here in Canada, we can’t get enough vitamin C in the winter from our food alone.
 Vitamin C degrades when fresh vegetables and fruit are put in cold storage.
 In winter you can’t rely on the vitamin C in grocery store produce.

-Thankfully there are several herbs that are significantly high in vitamin C. Depending on where you live, some of them may be growing near you .
+Thankfully several herbs are significantly high in vitamin C. Depending on where you live, some of them may be growing near you.
 Whatever you can’t find can be purchased from a reputable herb supplier, your local health food store, or Mountain Rose Herbs, my go-to supplier for fresh, organic herbs.

 Rosehips are the fruit of the rose plant.
-Wild rose hips from the dog rose or rugosa rose have about 740mg of vitamin C per 100 grams of dried fruit.
-If you are harvesting your own rose hips to make vitamin C, it’s important to remove the calyx and the seeds, for easier assimilation.
+Wild rosehips from the dog rose or rugosa rose to have about 740mg of vitamin C per 100 grams of dried fruit.
+If you are harvesting your own rosehips to make vitamin C, it’s important to remove the calyx and the seeds, for easier assimilation.
 The hairy seeds can cause mouth and stomach irritation.
 Pederson, p.
 147).

-These herbs not only contribute vitamin C and substantial antioxidants, they also contribute other vitamins and minerals to keep you healthy and strong.
-And of course these are real food not chemicals so you can eat them freely.
+These herbs not only contribute vitamin C and substantial antioxidants, but they also contribute other vitamins and minerals to keep you healthy and strong.
+And of course, these are real food, not chemicals so you can eat them freely.

 Herbal vitamin C recipe

 (Time: 15 min.
 Yield: 30 3/4 inch balls)